 Because walking is a lower-impact activity, many of us don't pay as much attention to the footwear we use when hitting the pavement.
-Picking the right shoes, and enhancing them with the best insoles for walking all day, is crucial to preventing injury and ensuring comfort.
+Picking the right footwear and adding the right amount of arch support is crucial to preventing injury and ensuring comfort.

-In this post, we'll walk you through the benefits of walking as well as common foot problems and tips for finding the best shoe insoles.
+In this post, we'll walk you through the benefits of walking, as well as common foot problems you'll want to avoid and tips for finding the best insoles for walking all day.

 You've probably heard of the health benefits of walking.
 The American Academy of Podiatric Sports Medicine (AAPSM) argues that walking can drastically improve your health and well-being.
 Walking has been shown to reduce stress, increase cardiovascular health, and boost immunity.
 It's no wonder that the "Father of Western Medicine" Hippocrates stated that "walking is the best medicine."

 Whether you're lacing up your walking shoes before work, racking up the miles when you're walking all day at work, or strolling in the evening with your dog, continued and consistent walking habits can do wonders for your life.

 Walking shoes tend to have thinner soles and less cushioning than other sports-specific shoes.
 While this may seem like an appropriate trait for lower-impact shoes, your feet still need the same level of arch support, cushion, and shock absorption when walking as when engaging in other activities.
 In fact, walking can cause many of the same injuries as running, including plantar fasciitis, runner's knee, and Achilles tendinitis.